evolvingstuff/vdw2/content/posts/breast-cancer-survival-44-percent-with-just-10000-iu-of-vitamin-d-per-week-33-pe-ith-placebo-rct.md

 │   │   │   full_match: `Warning: Vitamin D amplifies the killing power of about half of the chemos` │   │   │   inner_content: `Warning: Vitamin D amplifies the killing power of about half of the chemos`├── TextNode │   full_match: `\nUsing `
-│   inner_content: `\nUsing `├── LocalLinkNode
+│   inner_content: `\nUsing `├── AliasedLocalLinkNode
-│   full_match: `((Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy))` │   inner_content: `Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy` │   page: `Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy` │   children:
+│   full_match: `((Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy))` │   inner_content: `Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy` │   page: `Chemotherapy might be amplified by vitamin D` │   children:
 │   ├── TextNode
 │   │   full_match: `Chemotherapy might be amplified by vitamin D|high dose vitamin D with chemo therapy`